 If things ever got too poppin’ with Bobby’s crew and a rival force, he says he’d have no problem engaging in a shootout.
 Furthermore, he also admits in these lyrics that people in his gang have AR-15s, one of the deadliest assault rifles in the world.

 “Mitch caught a body ’bout a week ago, week ago”

 In the most emphatic line of the entire song, Bobby refers to his homie, Mitch, who he claims killed someone about a week ago.

 In 2016, the then-22-year-old Bobby agreed to a seven-year plea deal for conspiracy to commit murder and weapons possession.
 In 2017, he received a four-year sentence for possessing a shank in prison.
-The sentences are running concurrently, which means he’s scheduled for release in 2021.
+After over six years in prison, Shmurda was released in February 2021.

 Meanwhile, YouTube (aka Google) continues to earn liberal advertising revenue from Shmurda’s real (not YT’s clown world version) violent hate promoting videos.